 If you start to get busy and can't focus as much time as you had planned, adjust your plan!
 Spread out your timeline.
 Instead of focusing on development for two hours a week, pare down the time to one hour a week and extend your assigned deadline to complete the task.
 But don't skip development time!
 If you find yourself continually rescheduling development, ask yourself why.
 You might need to adjust the tasks if they are too grandiose or you are no longer interested in building a particular skill set.

-Here's what you need to do: schedule consistent professional development time for yourself on a weekly basis.
-Before the scheduled time each week, define what you'll be working on (i.e. taking an elearning course, discussing obstacles with mentor, etc.).
-After each session, reflect on if the session was helpful and productive, or if you need to adjust your focus for the next session.
+Here's what you need to do: schedule a consistent block of professional development time for yourself consistnetly each week.
+Before the scheduled time each week, define what you'll be working on (i.e. taking an elearning course, networking, discussing obstacles with mentor, etc.).
+After each session, reflect on if the time was helpful and productive, or if you need to adjust your focus for the next session.

 Research on habit building shows you usually need on average of 66 days of consistency before a new habit becomes an ingrained behavior.
 Stick to your scheduled development times as best as possible and avoid canceling the sessions altogether.

-If you walk away with anything from this article, remember -- you are your own professional development boss.
+Remember -- you are your own professional development boss.
 If you are feeling disconnected from your work, unmotivated or stagnant, it is completely within your power to change through developmental growth.
-Sketch out your plan, seek help when needed, and (much like a workout routine) stick with your plan to achieve your goals!
+Sketch out your plan, seek help when needed, and stick with your plan to achieve your goals!

 Want help with your career goals?
 Contact Cella here.